JaxPlays-Inc/jaxplays.org/content/productions/2026/2026-Moulin-Rouge!-The-Musical.md

   - Lyrics: "Various Artists"
   - Book: "[[w:John Logan (writer)|John Logan]]"
   - Basis: "Based on the film *[[w:Moulin Rouge!]]* by [[w:Baz Luhrmann]]"
-Genres:
+genres:
   - Musical
   - Drama
   - Romance
   - Jukebox Musical
   - Period Piece
-Description: "An extravagant celebration of truth, beauty, freedom and love, set against the vibrant backdrop of the legendary Parisian cabaret."
+description: "An extravagant celebration of truth, beauty, freedom and love, set against the vibrant backdrop of the legendary Parisian cabaret."
 ---
 *Moulin Rouge!
 The Musical* transports audiences to the heart of Montmartre, Paris, at the turn of the 20th century.
 Here, the Moulin Rouge, a nightclub teeming with artists, aristocrats and workers, is where the young writer Christian falls for the enchanting courtesan Satine.
 As they fight for their love, they must navigate a world of excess, jealousy and danger, underscored by a soundtrack that blends contemporary hits with the atmosphere of the Belle Époque.